Refresh

-Your Strengths for a Happier Work-Life Balance
+Your Strengths For A Happier Work-Life Balance

 I recently facilitated a series of Workshops for employees at risk of being impacted by an impending structure.